atanikan/llm-inference-service/README.md

 pip install globus-compute-endpoint
 ```

-:bulb: **Note:**  To use Llama 13B and 70B, you will have to request access at https://huggingface.co/meta-llama/Llama-2-13b-hf and pass a token having permission to this repo either by logging in with `huggingface-cli login` or by passing `token=<your_token>`.
-Alternatively you can use the default `facebook/opt-125m model` which served by default by vllm.
+:bulb: **Note:**  To use Llama 13B and 70B, you will have to request access at https://huggingface.co/meta-llama/Llama-2-13b-hf.
+Once access is granted you will generate a token [here](https://huggingface.co/settings/tokens).
+Pass this token either by `huggingface-cli login` or `token=<your_token>`.
+Alternatively you can simply use the `facebook/opt-125m model` which is served by default by vllm.

 ## Running Llama 13B and 70B as an interactive job